A flat-band perspective on the boson peak in amorphous solids: Review of existing simulation evidence

-\section{REVIEW OF EXISTING SIMULATION EVIDENCE}
+At low frequencies, the polarization-resolved spectra $S_\alpha(q,\omega)$ contain the characteristic $\omega^{-2}$ acoustic background arising from longitudinal and transverse phonons.
+To remove this background and expose the excess modes underlying the boson peak, we consider a rescaled inelastic-scattering spectrum\footnote{In the experimental context~\cite{Li2025}, the definition of $B(q,E=\hbar\omega)$ includes Bose, Debye–Waller, and kinematic factors that must be removed from measured intensities; in our theoretical setting, these prefactors are absent, and the simpler form of \eqref{eq:reducedSq} suffices.}

+At fixed $\omega$, $B_\alpha(q,\omega)$ then reveals the momentum-space structure of the non-phononic vibrational modes contributing at that frequency.

+Due to the widespread expectation that the boson peak is predominantly associated with transverse dynamics, most of the investigations we review---as well as our own analyses---focus on the transverse dynamical structure factor $S_T(q,\omega)$.
+Neutron scattering measurements, however, provide access only to the longitudinal component $S_L(q,\omega)$, and thus represent a complementary probe.
+For completeness, we report $S_L(q,\omega)$ for the model systems we have studied in the Supporting Information (SI) and verify that, in these cases, the boson--peak anomaly indeed appears primarily in the transverse channel.

+\section{Review of existing simulation evidence}

-Despite similar ideas having surfaced in the past, the most compelling simulation evidence for the connection between the boson peak and a dispersionless flat mode has emerged only recently, in a series of works by Hu and Tanaka~\cite{tanakaNatPhys, tanakaPRR}, which have strongly inspired the explorations presented in this Perspective.
+Despite similar ideas having surfaced in the past, the most compelling simulation evidence for the connection between the boson peak and a dispersionless flat band has emerged only recently, in a series of works by Hu and Tanaka~\cite{tanakaNatPhys, tanakaPRR}, which have strongly inspired the explorations presented in this Perspective.
+Following the seminal work by Shintani and Tanaka \cite{Shintani2008}, these studies reframe the boson peak not as a mere excess in the vibrational density of states $g(\omega)$, but as a spatially resolved feature in the dynamic structure factor $S(q,\omega)$, as illustrated in Fig.~\ref{fig:0}.

 In~\cite{tanakaNatPhys}, extensive molecular dynamics simulations were carried out for a two-dimensional bidisperse system in which particles interact via a power-law potential, $V(r) \propto r^{-10}$.
 This analysis was later extended in~\cite{tanakaPRR} to three-dimensional (3D) model glasses with isotropic repulsive and attractive interactions.